flschr/bearblog-plugins/README.md

 The CDN automatically deploys from the `stable` tag and updates within 10-15 minutes after a new release.

+The `unstable` tag is the development branch with potentially untested and breaking changes.
+Please do only use it on advice and your own risk.

 ## Plugin Overview

 - **[Markdown Toolbar](#markdown-toolbar)** – Powerful editor toolbar with formatting buttons and optional AI alt-text generation